The Biology Department encourages student involvement by sponsoring and supporting several Student Organizations

 Faculty Coordinator: Dr. Jennifer Lyles

 What is Ars Medica?
 Ars Medica has been in existence at Francis Marion University since 1974.
-It’s primary goal is to bring in outside speakers for health-related career planning and information.
-This serves to inform students of career options and provides a venue for social interaction with others students having similar interests.
+Its primary goal is to bring in outside speakers for health-related career planning and information.
+This serves to inform students of career options and provides a venue for social interaction with other students having similar interests.
 Guest speakers are invited regularly to share their knowledge and experience of different medical careers.
-Ars Medica typically hosts 4 -5 speakers per semester, and is open to all students interested in health profession careers.
+Ars Medica typically hosts 4 – 5 speakers per semester, and is open to all students interested in health profession careers.